keboola/component-toast/component_config/component_short_description.md

-Toast is a POS for restaurants
+Toast is a point of sale system for restaurants.